Andrew Craven: Director firstname.lastname@example.org

 PRESIDENT & TRUSTEE

 Lord Lipsey, a life peer, chairs the All Party Groups on Classical Music and on Statistics.
 An economist and past financial regulator, David is a former political editor of The Economist and deputy editor of two national newspapers.
 He was an adviser to James Callaghan as prime minister and to Anthony Crosland, the foreign secretary.

 John Tooley has played a crucial role in the development of opera, music and ballet in the UK.
 He was General Director of the Royal Opera House 1970–88 and, amongst others, has also been involved with the Britten Estate, Welsh National Opera, Almeida Theatre, the London Philharmonic Orchestra and the Salisbury Festival.
 He was made Commendatore of the Italian Republic in 1976 and knighted in 1979.
 He chaired the Sidney Nolan Trust for 20 years until 2012.

-If you would like to find out how to be part of this exciting project, get in touch: email@example.com or 01544 260149.
+If you would like to become a part of our volunteer team please contact us at email@example.com or 01544 260149.